DotNetOpenAuth/DotNetOpenAuth/src/README.txt

 This code was built using the following prerequisite software:
  * .NET 2.0
- * Visual Studio 2005
+ * Visual Studio 2008
  * IIS / PWS
- * Windows 2003 Server
+ * Windows Vista
  * NUnit 2.2.9 for .NET 2.0 (get the MSI version from http://www.nunit.org/index.php?p=download)
  * See the tools section further below for some helpful software